diasdmhub/Zabbix_Out_of_The_Box/issue/zabbix_dns_query.md

 dnf install -y nscd
 ```

-After installing NSCD, [the default configuration](https://linux.die.net/man/5/nscd.conf) is located in `/etc/nscd.conf` and it should be customized to ensure that it works optimally in your environment.
+After installing NSCD, [the default configuration file](https://linux.die.net/man/5/nscd.conf) is located in `/etc/nscd.conf` and it should be customized to ensure that it works optimally in your environment.
 For more help, see `man 5 nscd.conf`.

 To start NSCD, use the SystemD service manager.